isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 * and as a final step we reset the [binlog retention hours](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L172) to a static value we always use (7 days)

 ## Validation
-At this point, all newly restored instances with encryption at rest enabled, and it's read-replicas (if any), are ready and named as `new-<nameN>`.
+At this point, all newly restored instances with encryption at rest enabled, and it's read-replicas (if any), are ready and named as `new-<name>`.

-Our original instances are renamed as `old-<nameN>` to ensure no connections can be made to them.
+Our original instances are renamed as `old-<name>` to ensure no connections can be made to them.

 Before we rename the `new*` to their "real" names, we have to validate that the AWS RDS Attributes match across the board.
 And for this task, we'll use python because it has a very powerful [difflib](https://docs.python.org/3/library/difflib.html) Standard Library: